-All existing homes must pass two (2) required property inspections.
+• All existing homes must pass two (2) required property inspections.
 Needed repairs or replacement must satisfactorily address health, safety, deferred maintenance, and durability issues for the homes to be eligible

 - for CPLP assistance.
-Quality, safety, and energy efficiency are important for the long-term success of participating borrowers, and therefore are priorities of the program. - Existing home must have major systems evaluated to have at least 5 years of useable life as documented by a licensed inspector or a qualified system contractor (i.e., licensed HVAC, Hot Water Heater or Roofing contractor).
-Please see pages 12-13 for more info on Supplemental Inspection of Major Building Systems. - Existing homes that are GUT rehabilitated before sale, have passed all applicable state and local building codes, and receive a new Certificate of Occupancy will be treated as new construction. - Member should contact their Case Manager prior to submitting a Reservation for any home built prior to 1978.
+Quality, safety, and energy efficiency are important for the long-term success of participating borrowers, and therefore are priorities of the program. - Existing home must have major systems evaluated by a licensed inspector or a qualified system contractor indicating the system is working as intended (i.e., licensed HVAC, Hot Water Heater or Roofing contractor). - Existing homes that are GUT rehabilitated before sale, have passed all applicable state and local building codes, and receive a new Certificate of Occupancy will be treated as new construction. - Member should contact their Case Manager prior to submitting a Reservation for any home built prior to 1978.
 These homes are the most challenging homes to assess properly due to the presence of Lead Based Paint (LBP) and possible LBP hazards.
-Members MUST contact their Case Manager to discuss any pre-1978 home under consideration and receive PRE-APPROVAL from the Agency before submitting a reservation for CPLP assistance.
-Units must comply with all applicable State and Federal regulations for Lead-Based Paint (For more info see Pre-1978 Properties section on pages 13-14). - Members are also encouraged to incorporate Universal Design features into rehabilitated homes whenever possible.
-For more information: http://www.ncsu.edu/project/design-projects/udi/
+Units must comply with all applicable State and Federal regulations for Lead-Based Paint (For more information see Inspections for Pre-1978 Properties). - Members are also encouraged to incorporate Universal Design features into rehabilitated homes whenever possible.
+For more information: https://disabilityandmultimodality.wordpress.ncsu.edu/universal-design-ud/